 Grind beans at home

-As well as buying fresh coffee beans, it is essential to freshly grind your beans at home.
+As well as buying fresh coffee beans (or roasting coffee at home), it is essential to freshly grind your beans at home.
 Ground beans start to lose their flavour within minutes of grinding.
 Yes, minutes.

 So to ensure the flavors are in your cup and not evaporating on the shelf, buy whole beans and grind at home.
 If you are just starting out, a manual coffee grinder is a great, cheap option.